Yingjia-Wan/BERT-predict-crosslingual-human-attention/cross_lingual_relative_importance-main/README.md

     aligned_words_df['frequency'] = pd.to_numeric(aligned_words_df['frequency'])
   ```
 (4) LookupError: No wordlist 'best' available for language 'ch'
+  line

-**Problem: ** Be careful that Spacy model library and wedfreq libray use different abrivation to represent languages when you need to enter it for downloading. e.g., Chinese is 'ch' in spacy but 'zh' in wordfreq.
+**Problem**: Be careful what abrivation Spacy model library and wedfreq libray use to represent languages when you need to enter it for downloading. e.g., Chinese is 'zh' in wordfreq and pacy, but marked as 'ch' in out script.

+** Solution**: Added an `if` loop to discuss CHinese and other languages for collecting POS and word frequency.